-- Skin: redness, swelling, itchiness - Respiratory system: sneezing, runny nose, cough, shortness of breath - Digestive system: colic, vomiting, diarrhea - Eyes: redness, itching, watering
+- Skin: redness, swelling, itchiness - Respiratory system: sneezing, runny nose, cough, shortness of breath - Digestive system: vomiting, diarrhea, mucus or blood in the stool, stomach pain - Eyes: redness, itching, watering

 Allergies are not common in young children so they are hard to diagnose.
 If you suspect that your child has an allergy, you can consult your doctor.